TempJannik/Wizard101-Trivia-Bot/README.md

 ## Usage without Python
 1. Open accounts.txt and enter your account information in **username:password** format, one account per line
+2. Configure your config.txt
-2. Start the bot with by **double clicking TriviaBot.exe**
+3. Start the bot with by **double clicking TriviaBot.exe**
-3. ???
+4. ???
-4. Profit
+5. Profit

 ## Installation with Python
 1. Download the repository by clicking on the green Clone or Download button on the Top Right, then click Download as ZIP.